SPRING IS HERE!

 The calendar definitely says Spring...so where are my local farmers' delicious asparagus spears???

-That's one of the many reasons why shopping at a farmer's market is my favorite activity and why I SO look forward to Spring and all of its particular bounty.
-It's just glorious to see asparagus that was cut that morning or at the latest the day before and peas in their pods as well very young garlic coming to market.
-I'm fortunate to be able to shop at the fantastic Union Square Greenmarket in Manhattan that provides New Yorkers with locally grown produce as well as locally raised beef, fish and lamb.
+That's one of the many reasons why shopping at a farmer's market is my favorite activity to look forward to in the Spring.
+It's just glorious to be able to buy and eat asparagus spears cut that morning or at the latest the day before; bunches of ramps; peas in their pods ready to be eaten raw or shelled and just briefly blanched in boiling salted water.
+I'm fortunate to be able to shop at the famous Union Square Greenmarket in Manhattan that provides New Yorkers with a bounty of locally grown produce and other foods.

 Pea and Asparagus